 Initially, when I thought about how to make a hammock with a DIY hammock stand from posts, it seemed like it would be a big deal.
 It’s not my friends!
 This DIY hammock stand built with posts was easy to do!
 Today, I’m going to show you how to make a hammock stand and the supplies you’ll need.
 It’s easy and inexpensive, not a big deal at all.

 Plus, you won’t need to worry about a big metal hammock stand rusting and falling apart when it gets weathered.
 This DIY hammock stand is solid and isn’t going anywhere!

 I wasn’t planning on adding a hammock to the backyard.
 In fact, I had no idea what I was going to do with this strip of yard on the side where we put our awesome master bath addition two years ago.

 For weeks, I’d look out the window or over at this area when I was doing another part of the backyard makeover hoping to feel something, some little beginning of an idea, inspiration…

 I finally made the decision to start by adding a palm tree.
 Shade, we needed shade, right?

-My good friend who is also a Master Gardener said “Why don’t you get a coconut palm”?
-You mean the kind that makes coconuts I asked?
+My good friend, who is also a Master Gardener, said “Why don’t you get a coconut palm”?
+Do you mean the kind that makes coconuts I asked?
 How fun!
 I was all over that idea!
 Thrilled that I finally had some direction for this area, off I went to find my new coconut palm.

 The fellow at the nursery helped me pick a beautiful healthy one.
 Then he said, “If you have two, you can hang a hammock between your trees”.
 Really?
 What an awesome idea!
 Gimme two of those beauties:) Keep in mind, my new trees are about 15 feet tall and have maybe a foot of thick trunk on them.